tedmiston/notes/README.md

 >
 > &mdash; <cite>Ben Franklin</cite>

-This repo serves three purposes:
+This project serves three purposes:

-1. a log of what I've read recently
+1. a log - what I'm reading now
-2. a queue of what I want to read in the future
+2. a queue - what I want to read in the future
-3. an archive of what I've read in the distant past
+3. an archive - what I've finished reading

 ## Meta

-Articles are mostly read, highlighted, and annotated in Instapaper.
-Alternatively, I use Safari Books Online or Genius.
-On occasion, I'll write summaries in Pinboard, mostly for its support for tagging.
-My setup uses Feedly as a content inbox with some automation via IFTTT for the feeds I care about most.
-And of course I read Hacker News every day.
+Articles are read, highlighted, and annotated mostly in Instapaper.
+Alternatively, I use Safari Books Online, Medium, or Genius.
+On occasion, I'll write summaries in Pinboard for hashtags.
+Feedly is my content inbox with automation via IFTTT for "must read" feeds.
+I also skim Hacker News daily.

 I rarely read books cover-to-cover.
-A blank spot in my notes indicates a skipped section, while those I plan to read eventually are marked with todos.
+A blank spot indicates a skipped section, while those I plan to read are marked todo.
 Star ratings are recommendations on a 1-5 scale.

 ## Articles